Staircase Painting Cost

 Stairwells are the areas immediately above or around your home's staircase.
 They are usually the first area guests enter when entering your home, so making a good impression is critical.

 A nicely decorated stairwell with a bright runner up the stairs will make coming home a pleasure.
 But should you paint the stairs yourself?
-Here we will go through why hiring a painter will give you the best result.
+Here, we will go through why hiring a painter will give you the best result.

 Painting a stairwell is more complex than painting a room.
-Your stairwells and staircase ideas are frequently double-height – or the full height of property excluding the loft – and therefore represent the tallest walls and most enormous ceiling you'll ever need to paint inside your home.
+Your stairwells and staircase ideas are frequently double-height – or the full height of the property excluding the loft – and therefore represent the tallest walls and most enormous ceiling you'll ever need to paint inside your home.
 It is best to hire a professional painter for safety reasons.

 Before you or your decorator begins painting, any property with particularly complex or high stairwells, as well as any spanning more than two floors, should have professionally installed scaffolding.